dealancer/kubernetes-navigator-exercise-files/task-2/README.md

 ### Objective

-Create `time-backend-deployment.yml` with a deployment configuration for the `time-backend` image and apply this configuration in Kubernetes in `time` namespace.
+Create deployment configuration for the `time-backend:v1` pod and apply this configuration in Kubernetes in `time` namespace.

 ### Implementation